Enterprise Portal • RTX • 2020

 As part of the Collins Aerospace's IMS Customer Portal team, I led UX/UI vision and execution across the redesign.
 Complex and heavily layered, Commercial Aviation Network Services (CANS) spans a gamut of aerospace communication solutions from global air-to-ground connectivity solutions to air navigation services (10+ unique tools/applications).

-Spanning 6 months, my team of 30 individuals including product, QA, tech and design scoped, re-designed, and re-engineered the front end and back end of this legacy portal.
-IMS CANS is used by airlines including Lufthansa, Alaska Air, Cathay Pacific and more.
+Spanning 8 months, my team of 30 individuals including BU, product, design, QA, tech scoped, re-designed, and re-engineered the front end and back end of this legacy portal.
+IMS CANS is used by airlines including Lufthansa, Alaska Air, Cathay Pacific as well as internal users at Collins IMS when completing customer tasks.

 This project is ongoing.
 Due to the sensitive nature of the aerospace industry, please contact me for more details about this project!